tailhq/DynaML/docs-old/core/partitioned_vectors.md

 each partition consists of an ordered index and the partition content which is in the form of a breeze vector.

 The relevant API endpoints are `#!scala PartitionedVector` and `#!scala PartitionedDualVector`.
-In order to access these objects, you must do `#!scala import io.github.mandar2812.dynaml.algebra._` (already loaded by default in the DynaML shell).
+In order to access these objects, you must do `#!scala import io.github.tailhq.dynaml.algebra._` (already loaded by default in the DynaML shell).

 ## Creation